Graduate Admissions

 Your application fee depends on the type of program you are applying to and your residency status.
 For up to date information on application fees, please visit the Application Fees page on the Graduate College website.

-Most graduate students begin their studies at CAPLA in the fall semester, although we accept applications throughout the year and will, on occasion, admit students for the spring semester.
-The application deadline for priority consideration for domestic applicants is January 1; review of all applications submitted after this date will occur on a rolling basis.
+Most graduate students begin their studies at CAPLA in the fall semester, although we accept applications throughout the school year and will, on occasion, admit students for the spring semester.
+The application opens on September 1 and the deadline for priority consideration for domestic applicants is January 31; review of all applications submitted after this date will occur on a rolling basis.

 Applicants who speak English as a second language are required to submit TOEFL scores unless they have completed at least two academic years of full-time study or have received a bachelor's or higher degree at a postsecondary academic institution in which English is the spoken tongue and medium of instruction.
 TOEFL results are valid for two years only.
 Only scores of 79 iBT, 26 on the spoken English subtest or greater are acceptable.
 The University of Arizona Center for English as a Second Language offers full-time English-language training for students who have not attained an acceptable score on their TOEFL.